 With the increasing use of the internet, the cybercrime rate also increases.
 User needs to take care of data security and privacy while accessing the internet from their device.

 Internet user usually gets the error like ‘your connection is not private.
 The attacker might steal your data’ on the various browsers.
 If you are facing a similar error with your web browser then you are in the right place.
-This article briefly describes the common reasons for privacy error in the web browser and the steps to fix privacy errors with a web browser.
+This article briefly describes the common reasons for privacy errors in the web browser and the steps to fix privacy errors with a web browser.

 Do You Have Your Browser Saying Privacy Error Or Your Connection Is Not Private?
-You Can Have This Problem In Any Browser Like Google Chrome, Mozilla Firefox, Internet Explorer Or Microsoft Edge etc.
+You Can Have This Problem In Any Browser Like Google Chrome, Mozilla Firefox, Internet Explorer Or Microsoft Edge, etc.

 We Will Guide You All The Steps To fix This Privacy Error in Your System.

 There Are Many Things That Can Cause This Browser Problem.
 Like

 - SSL certificate of the site (which users want to access) is not issued by the site owner.